 At least 20,400 individuals in the wild – Population slowly increasing

 The white rhino is most abundant of the five living rhino species.
 Overall, populations have remained relatively stable in the face of increasingly aggressive and sophisticated poaching, but the situation is almost certainly unsustainable over the long-term.
-White rhinos presently occur in ten countries: the Republic of South Africa, Namibia, Kenya, Zimbabwe, Botswana, Swaziland, Uganda, Mozambique.
+White rhinos presently occur in seven countries: the Republic of South Africa, Namibia, Kenya, Zimbabwe, Botswana, Swaziland, and Uganda.
+Mozambique lost its rhino populaitons in 2012.
 The Republic of South Africa still holds the overwhelming majority of the population, but is also the country hardest hit by the poaching crisis, with an average of one to two animals per day lost to poachers in 2012.
 The highest priority for ensuring this species’ survival is to step-up protection of wild and free-ranging populations, and for range country governments to enforce their wildlife crime laws.